najnajnajmeh/najnajnajmeh/README.md

 ## Hi there 👋 I'm Najmeh

 Welcome to my GitHub profile!
-I bring over 15 years of expertise in global health and international development, specializing in managing programs and research for major health initiatives.
+I bring over 15 years of expertise in public health and international development, specializing in managing programs and research for major health and data initiatives.
 I am looking to work at the intersections of health, climate, and data.

 ## 🌍 About Me
 - 😄 Pronouns: she/her